Types of Trailer Hitches: Classes, Receivers & Ball Sizes

 • Selecting Compatible Hitch Parts: Components like hitch receivers, ball mounts, and hitch balls must align in size (e.g., receiver opening, ball diameter, shank size) and rating to ensure a secure and balanced towing setup.

-• Importance of Weight Distribution Hitches: For trailers over half the tow vehicle’s weight, weight distribution hitches improve handling, reduce sway, and are often recommended for safer, more stable towing.
+• Importance of Weight Distribution Hitches: For trailers that account for more than half the tow vehicle’s weight, weight distribution hitches improve handling, reduce sway, and are often recommended for safer, more stable towing.

 Parts of A Trailer Hitch